WHAT WE DO

 Mary is an entrepreneur, trainer, and passionate advocate for mental health.

-Mary is also a mother of two young adults, both diagnosed in their teen years with neurodivergent conditions.
-Her own late ADHD diagnosis at age 45 sparked a powerful journey of self-discovery, acceptance, and transformation—deepening her lived experience and empathy for others navigating mental health challenges.
+Mary is also a mother of two neurodivergent young adults.
+Her own late ADHD diagnosis at age 45 sparked a powerful journey of self-discovery, acceptance, and transformation, deepening her lived experience and empathy for others navigating mental health challenges.

 WISHES Close Your Eyes, count to 3, Make a Wish...